How to Manage and Print Business Cards for Multiple Employees

-But here’s the thing: according to research, the number of sales for a company increases by 2.5% for every 2,000 business cards that get passed out, which means the numbers game is a great one to play - not to mention easy for businesses that have those kind of numbers in the first place.
+But here’s the thing: Studies show that the number of sales for a company increases by 2.5% for every 2,000 business cards that get passed out, which means the numbers game is a great one to play, and it’s the reason most businesses — large and small — choose to stick to this long and profitable tradition.

 So how are other large companies doing it?